The AI Race

 "We have very smart ML people in Bing, in the vision team, and in the speech team.
 But the core deep learning teams within each of these bigger teams are very small, and their ambitions have also been constrained, which means that even as we start to feed them resources, they still have to go through a learning process to scale up.
 And we are multiple years behind the competition in terms of ML scale."

-And Apple, which is historically prone to building rather than buying, recently announced a deal with OpenAI to use ChatGPT in order to power Siri.
+And Apple, which is historically prone to building in-house rather than buying, recently announced a deal with OpenAI to use ChatGPT in order to power Siri.

 Yet as usual in this kind of bargain, Big Tech is starting to reestablish their power and monopoly after depending for a while on the utopists.
 Not only are they the only one with the necessary resources to enable further scaling, but they also have had access to the technology of utopists and sometimes their teams:

-Google literally acquired DeepMind, and has merged it with their previous internal Google Brain, with final control over their research and results
+Google literally acquired DeepMind, and has merged it with their previous internal Google Brain, with final control over their research and results.

 Microsoft has intellectual property rights to OpenAI code, and the new CEO of Microsoft AI, ex-DeepMind co-founder Mustafa Suleyman, has been reportedly studying the algorithms.